-On December 6, 2005, William K. Steiner, Michael S. Steiner, Cindy B. Greenstein and Alan I. Greenstein entered into an Amended and Restated Stockholders Agreement (the "Stockholders Agreement") which covers an aggregate of 4,520,954 (64.3%) of the Company's outstanding shares of Common Stock (the "Shares"), including the shares owned by the William K. Steiner Revocable Trust.
-The Stockholders Agreement provides that the 2,019,097 shares owned of record by each of Michael S. Steiner and the William K. Steiner Revocable Trust (together with any transferees to whom either of them transfers Shares, to the extent of the Shares so transferred, collectively, the "Steiner Family Stockholders") and the 482,760 Shares owned of record by Cindy B. Greenstein (together with any transferee to whom she transfers Shares, to the extent of the Shares so transferred, collectively, the "Greenstein Stockholders") are, except to the extent otherwise agreed from time to time by each of (a) the holders of a majority of the Shares held by the Greenstein Stockholders and (b) the holders of a majority of the Shares held by the Steiner Family Stockholders, to be voted to elect as directors of the Company such designees as may be selected by the holders of a majority of the Shares held by the Steiner Family Stockholders.
-Should any designee of the Steiner Family Stockholders resign, determine not to seek re-election to the Company's Board of Directors (the "Board"), be removed from office, die, become incapacitated or otherwise cease to serve on the Board, and should such designee not be replaced by the Board with the a designee recommended to the Board by the Steiner Family Stockholders, the parties to the Stockholders Agreement are to take all such action as may be permitted under the Company's Certificate of Incorporation or By-laws and laws of its state of incorporation to promptly call a special or other meeting of stockholders of the Company and vote, or execute a written consent, to elect as the successor to such former director a person designated by the holders of a majority of the Shares held by the Steiner Family Stockholders.
-The Stockholders Agreement is to terminate on the earliest to occur of (i) the date agreed to in writing by the owners of record of a majority of the Shares and (ii) the liquidation of the Company or the Company's merger with, or sale of substantially all of its assets to, or another change in control transaction with, another entity that is approved by the Board, following which transaction or series of transactions the stockholders of the Company immediately prior to the first of such transactions do not own more than 50% of the outstanding voting power of the resulting entity at the effective date of the last of such transactions.
+Pursuant to an Amended and Restated Stockholders' Agreement, dated December 6, 2005, as amended by an Amendment to Stockholders' Agreement and Joinder of Amended Stockholders' Agreement, dated April 28, 2008 (together, the "Stockholders' Agreement"), which presently covers an aggregate of 4,400,264 (62.6%) of the Company's outstanding shares of Common Stock (the "Shares") (2,019,097 shares owned of record by each of Michael S. Steiner and the William K. Steiner Revocable Trust (together with any transferees to whom either of them transfers Shares, to the extent of the Shares so transferred, collectively, the "Steiner Family Stockholders") and 362,070 of the shares owned by Thrifty (together with any transferee to whom Thrifty transfers any of the shares presently owned by Thrifty in a private placement, as opposed to an open market transaction, the "Thrifty Stockholders") are, except to the extent otherwise agreed from time to time by each of (a) the holders of a majority of the Shares held by the Steiner Family Stockholders and (b) the holders of a majority of the Shares held by the Thrifty Shareholders, to be voted to elect as directors of the Company such designees as may be selected by the holders of a majority of the Shares held by the Steiner Family Stockholders.
+Should any designee of the Steiner Family Stockholders resign, determine not to seek re-election to the Company's Board of Directors (the "Board"), be removed from office, die, become incapacitated or otherwise cease to serve on the Board, and should such designee not be replaced by the Board with the a designee recommended to the Board by the Steiner Family Stockholders, the parties to the Stockholders' Agreement are to take all such action as may be permitted under the Company's Certificate of Incorporation or By-laws and laws of its state of incorporation to promptly call a special or other meeting of stockholders of the Company and vote, or execute a written consent, to elect, as the successor to such former director, a person designated by the holders of a majority of the Shares held by the Steiner Family Stockholders.
+The Stockholders' Agreement is to terminate on the earliest to occur of (i) the date agreed to in writing by the owners of record of a majority of the Shares and (ii) the liquidation of the Company or the Company's merger with, or sale of substantially all of its assets to, or another change in control transaction with, another entity that is approved by the Board, following which transaction or series of transactions the stockholders of the Company immediately prior to the first of such transactions do not own more than 50% of the outstanding voting power of the resulting entity at the effective date of the last of such transactions.
 The slate of nominees proposed in this Proxy Statement to serve as directors was approved by the Steiner Family Stockholders.